Mahmudiyah rape and murders: Steven Dale Green

 Green was arrested in North Carolina while traveling home from Arlington, Virginia, where he had attended the funeral of a soldier.
-On June 30, 2006, the FBI arrested Green, who was held without bond and transferred to Louisville, Kentucky.
-On July 3, federal prosecutors charged him with raping and murdering Abeer, and with murdering her parents and younger sister.
-On July 10, the U.S. Army charged four other active-duty soldiers with the same crime.
+On 30 June 2006, the FBI arrested Green, who was held without bond and transferred to Louisville, Kentucky.
+On 3 July federal prosecutors charged him with raping and murdering Abeer, and with murdering her parents and younger sister.
+On 10 July, the U.S. Army charged four other active-duty soldiers with the same crime.
 Yribe was charged with failing to report the attack, but not with having participated in the massacre.

-On July 6, 2006, Green entered a plea of not guilty through his public defenders.
-U.S. Magistrate Judge James Moyer set an arraignment date of August 8 in Paducah, Kentucky.
+On 6 July 2006, Green entered a plea of not guilty through his public defenders.
+U.S. Magistrate Judge James Moyer set an arraignment date of 8 August in Paducah, Kentucky.

-On July 11, his lawyers requested a gag order.
+On 11 July, his lawyers requested a gag order.
 "This case has received prominent and often sensational coverage in virtually all print, electronic and internet news media in the world. [...]
 Clearly, the publicity and public passions surrounding this case present the clear and imminent danger to the fair administration of justice", said the motion.
-Prosecutors had until July 25 to file their response to the request.
-On August 31, a federal judge rejected the gag order.
+Prosecutors had until 25 July to file their response to the request.
+On 31 August, a federal judge rejected the gag order.
 U.S. District Judge Thomas Russell said there is "no reason to believe" that Green's right to a fair trial would be in jeopardy.
 Furthermore, he added, "It is beyond question that the charges against Mr. Green are serious ones, and that some of the acts alleged in the complaint are considered unacceptable in our society."

-Opening arguments in Green's trial were heard on April 27, 2009.
-The prosecution rested its case on May 4.
-On May 7, 2009, Green was found guilty by the federal court in Kentucky of rape and multiple counts of murder.
+Opening arguments in Green's trial were heard on 27 April 2009.
+The prosecution rested its case on 4 May.
+On 7 May 2009, Green was found guilty by the federal court in Kentucky of rape and multiple counts of murder.
 While prosecutors sought the death penalty in this case, jurors failed to agree unanimously and the death sentence could not be imposed.
-On September 4, Green was formally sentenced to life in prison with no possibility of parole.
-That Green was spared the death penalty provoked outrage from the family's relatives, with Abeer's uncle describing the sentence as "a crime—almost worse than the soldier's crime".
+On 4 September, Green was formally sentenced to life in prison with no possibility of parole.
+The fact that Green was spared the death penalty provoked outrage from the family's relatives, with Abeer's uncle describing the sentence as "a crime—almost worse than the soldier's crime".
 Green challenged his convictions, claiming that the Military Extraterritorial Jurisdiction Act is unconstitutional and that he should face a military trial.
 He lost his appeal in August 2011.

-Green was held in the United States Penitentiary, Tucson, Arizona, and died in 2014 from complications following an attempt at suicide by hanging two days earlier.
+Green was held in the United States Penitentiary, Tucson, Arizona, and died in 2014 from complications following a suicide attempt by hanging two days earlier.